 Slovenia is famous for its pristine nature, fairy tale-looking places, emerald rivers, impressive waterfalls, and beautiful mountains.
 Did you know that there are more than 300 waterfalls in Slovenia?
 Although many are hidden in the forests or mountains, most can be reached by a small hike.

 It's hard to choose the most beautiful waterfall in the country - since there are so many.
-So we made a list of 8 waterfalls that are worth a visit during your Slovenian trip.
+So we made a list of 8 waterfalls worth visiting during your Slovenian trip.
 Pick the ones you like the most and start exploring!

 #1 Pericnik Waterfall